yomli/pico-plugins/plugins/PicoParsedownExtraPlugin/README.md

     code_class: 'language-%s'
 ~~~

+### Not working

+I had to disable the parsing of the footnote elements in order to bypass the footnotes-rendered-as-text issue.
+See [https://github.com/picocms/Pico/issues/476](https://github.com/picocms/Pico/issues/476).
+If we use ParsedownExtra-Plugin with Parsedown 1.8 and Parsedown Extra 0.8 we don't get the fix.

 ## License
 Licensed under the terms of the MIT-Beerware license.
 See the [LICENSE](LICENSE) file for license rights and limitations.